Rock with a bite.

 Jakob Lewis Rukov is the co-founder of bug startup Insekt KBH, who have a small cricket farm in the centre of Denmark’s capital city of Copenhagen.
 He turned to bug food innovation in 2011 after reading an article on the meat industry’s disastrous effect on the planet.
 This year, he is collaborating with a group of like minded sustainable foodies to bring bug cuisine to one of Europe’s biggest festivals, Roskilde, held near the capital.

-Since 2014, it has been Roskilde’s mission to bring innovitve and varied food to its 130,000 visitors in the resident food courts, the home of pop-up shop ‘Crick’it’, where Rukov has established his food stall.
-‘Crick’it’ is a collaboration with Suhr’s Culinary School, Bugging Denmark and the maverick Danish chef Rasmus Leck Fischer.
+Since 2014, it has been Roskilde’s mission to bring innovative and varied food to its 130,000 visitors in their resident food courts, where Rukov has established his food stall pop-up shop ‘Crick’it’.
+He’s collaborating with Suhr’s Culinary School, Bugging Denmark and the maverick Danish chef Rasmus Leck Fischer.

 The team are using the open-minded and curious nature of festival goers to show the possibilities of moving to an edible insect diet.
 Rukov explains, “There are so many barriers to eating insects that we struggle with as humans.
 But these barriers are purely in the mind.”
 At a huge, 8 day festival, punters become a captive audience who are more open to pushing themselves outside their culinary comfort zone.